Rachel Shenton: Personal life

 When Shenton was 12, her father became deaf after undergoing chemotherapy treatment for cancer.
 Following the death of her father, Shenton learned British Sign Language.
 In 2011, Shenton was made ambassador for the National Deaf Children's Society and she continues to raise awareness of deafness in the UK.

 In March 2011, Shenton completed a skydive in aid of National Deaf Children's Society.
+In May 2011, Shenton helped to launch a social networking website for deaf people named "Viewtalk".
 In February 2012, Shenton announced that she was due to climb Mount Kilimanjaro in aid of the charity.
-In May 2011, Shenton helped to launch a social networking website for deaf people named "Viewtalk".
 In October 2012, she climbed the BT Tower in aid of Action on Hearing Loss.
-She married Chris Overton in October 2018.

-Outside of acting, Shenton ran acting classes for students at The Midlands Screen Acting School from 2013.
+Shenton married British actor and filmmaker Chris Overton in summer 2018.
+The couple were engaged in March 2018 when she and Overton accepted the Oscar for best short film, live action.
+She gave birth to their first child, a boy, in April 2025.

+In July 2019, Shenton was commended with an honorary degree from Keele University for her "outstanding contribution in raising awareness for educational support for disabilities in children, as an inspirational role model for young people, and for her commitment to equality and diversity".

+In November 2023, Shenton was awarded an Honorary Doctorate of Arts at Staffordshire University for her work as an actress as well as helping aspiring actors through The Midlands Screen Acting School and her work campaigning for the deaf community.